kinsidar/DFAQ/docs/database/odbc-setup.md

 1. Locate and run ODBC Data Source Administrator with the appropriate Windows version

+2. Select the appropriate tab to add ODBC driver to (e.g. User DSN for specific user)

+![](img/add-odbc-driver.png)

 2. Click "Add" to add new ODBC driver

-![](img/add-odbc-driver.png)

 3. Fill out name, description, server (server will be the one created through [this](/database/upsize-access.md) guide)